 - The value of solution reference architectures for the channel

-- Current vendor profiles and changing role of distribution
+- The changing role of distribution

-- Channel partner value evolution
+- Channel partner value evolution and emerging channels

-- Direct Versus Indirect IT Spending Forecast
+- Direct Versus Indirect Infrastructure Hardware and IaaS IT Spending Forecast

 - Services Value in the Channel

-- Supplier Channel Strategies
+- Infrastructure Vendor Channel Strategies